inabhi9/callrecorder-headset-fix/README.md

 Skvalex CallRecorder Headset Fix for Nexus 4
 ===================================

+**Update:**
+So skvalex has fixed this bug in version 1.5.3beta 11.
+That means this patch is no more required

 Why this patch?
 skvalex, a well know mastermind for creating 2way call recorder app and patches that supports his application.